-The Crescent Lake unit totals 360 acres of forest, swamp and farmed fields, located three miles south of Monroe.
-It was purchased by WDFW in 1974 for public waterfowl and pheasant hunting and other wildlife recreation.
-Crescent Lake itself is a 10-acre oxbow lake that was once part of the Skykomish River.
-Riley Creek runs through another former river channel and enters into the Snoqualmie River near the northwest corner.
-There is a 25-acre marsh, about 215 acres of deciduous woodland, and 110 acres that are farmed through sharecrop agreements that leave cereal grains standing for wintering waterfowl.
-In the 1970s and 1980s, small openings and connecting trails were created in the forest to provide edge habitat and areas for hiking and nature observation.
-There are also about two miles of mowed trails that wind along the lake and Riley Creek.
+The Crescent Lake unit totals 360 acres of forest, sloughs and farm fields, located three miles south of Monroe.
+The property was purchased by WDFW in 1974 for waterfowl and pheasant hunting, wildlife conservation, and wildlife-related recreation.
+Crescent Lake is a 10-acre oxbow lake that was once part of the Skykomish River.
+Riley Slough runs through another former river channel and enters into the Snoqualmie River near the northwest corner.
+The unit also contains a 25-acre marsh and about 215 acres of deciduous woodland.
+About 100 acres are farmed through sharecrop agreements, which guarantee cereal grains are left standing for wintering waterfowl.
+There is a network of trails through the forest and fields to provide areas for hiking and nature observation.
 A 200-foot long footbridge built across the lake in 1978 completes the loop.
 There is a gravel parking area with reader boards at the north and south ends of the property.

 Birds of Prey